Building an awe-inspiring physique requires a purposeful nutrition protocol.

 Below you’ll find a comprehensive shopping list to give you an idea of Spartan nutrition in practice.
 This list isn’t based on the actual food items consumed in ancient Sparta, but on nutrient dense, cost-effective options that should be part of any performance diet.

 Spartan shopping list:

-Canned or frozen tuna, sardines, ground beef, organ meats (i.e liver), eggs, cheese, yogurt, potatoes, whole-grain bread, oats, beans, lentils, almonds, peanuts, carrots, beets, spinach, broccoli, apples, bananas, dried figs, dark chocolate (>70%), butter, olive oil, spices (i.e. parsley, cilantro, turmeric, cumin, black pepper).
+Canned tuna, ground beef, organ meats (i.e liver), eggs, cottage cheese, milk, potatoes, whole-grain bread, oats, beans, lentils, almonds, peanuts, carrots, beets, spinach, broccoli, apples, bananas, dried figs, dark chocolate (>70%), butter, olive oil, spices (i.e. parsley, cilantro, turmeric, cumin, black pepper).

 - Meat and fish